mvysny/mvysny.github.io/_posts/2018-10-12-the-dreaded-vaadin-session-has-expired.md

 Alternatively try making sure that session replication is enabled and configured properly.

-## Proxy
+## (Reverse) Proxy

 Are the users accessing the application behind a proxy?
-Sometimes proxies can cause problems with Vaadin applications (TODO how exactly?)
+Sometimes proxies can cause problems with Vaadin applications - e.g. if the reverse proxy rewrites paths (e.g. a Vaadin app publicly hosted at https://something.com) is internally hosted at http://host/myapp and there's a reverse proxy unwrapping https and rewriting those paths, from `/` to `/myapp` and back), then care must be taken that the cookies paths are rewritten as well.
+For nginx take a look at [proxy_cookie_path](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_cookie_path).

 ## Vaadin Closing Sessions